 It is not unusual for your older child’s sleep to become unusually disrupted during this kind of transition.
 If needed, revisit The Shuffle in an abbreviated way by sitting near his crib (or possibly start at the door), changing positions every day or two instead of every three days.
 Comfort him with physical and verbal assurance that you are nearby while he re-learns to go to sleep alone.
-Check out my book, Good Night, Sleep Tight, if you need a refresher.
+Check out Good Night, Sleep Tight, if you need a refresher.

 If you plan on moving the older child to a bed, do this at least 2 to 6 months before the birth of the baby or wait at least 4 months after the birth of the baby.
 This will help him not feel displaced.
 But don’t rush this transition from crib to bed.
 If your older child is content in his crib, keep him there as long as you can.
 Instead you can have your baby stay in a bassinet in your room, or, if necessary, borrow or buy a secondhand crib to use for your baby.